Our overviw of the meeting rooms:

 Theatre: 70 people

 Long tables: 34 persons

 The meeting loft is a bright room on the 3rd floor.
 The room has full AV equipment.

 Long tables: 20 people

-Meetings around the long table in Peisestuen provides a warm ambience for any event.
-From the large glass windows is a view featuring Hardangerjøkulen, Lille Finsenut and the Finse Water.
+Meetings around the long table in Peisestuen (‘fireplace-study’) provides a warm ambience for any event.
+From the large glass windows you’ll see the Hardangerjøkul glacier, Lille Finsenut and the Finse lake.
 The room also serves as the hotel’s library.
 The fireplace works today just as it has done for over a century.
-We arrange with AV equipment if desired.
+We can arrange AV equipment if desired.

 Long table: 10 people

-At Finse1222 all guests have free wireless internet.
-The wireless internet also covers the larger part of the hotel.
+At Finse 1222 all guests have free wireless internet.
+The wireless internet covers the majority of the hotel.

-Our AV equipment includes projector, sound system, screen and a flipchart.
+Our AV equipment includes a projector, sound system, screen and a flipchart

 Other meeting facilities associated Finse 1222